Music (MUS)

 This course builds on beginning guitar technique.
 Students develop skills to the intermediate level and learn music from a variety of genres that reinforces various techniques and left hand positions.

-Other Enrollment Criteria: The student must provide and maintain a classical or acoustic guitar for his or her own use for the duration of this course.
+Other Enrollment Criteria: The student must provide and maintain a classical or acoustic guitar for their own use for the duration of this course.

 Transfers to both UC/CSU